Petalzu/pastPage/README.md

 Added a calendar feature based on fullcalendar.
 The website construction has been preliminarily improved, and no major updates are expected.

 The next step is to migrate the website to a personal server and use a separate domain name.

+## Update 2023/4/14

+Applied for a standalone domain name and can now be accessed at www.petalzu.top.
+It's a bit bad to have time to rewrite your personal website right now.